dronefreak/local_rag_pipeline/README.md

   - While `all-MiniLM-L6-v2` is fast and efficient, you could experiment with larger, more powerful embedding models like `bge-large-en-v1.5` or Cohere's `embed-english-v3.0` to potentially improve retrieval accuracy, especially for nuanced or domain-specific language.

 ---

+If you like this project, leave a star so and please feel free to point out issues and open up discussions on what could be improved/changed or done better in this project.

+As always, Hare Krishna and happy coding!